- This event has passed.

 Sponsored by: Archaeological Institute of America

 Greek and Roman sources help us to visualize Etruscan armies fighting against the Romans, but since no Etruscan literary testimony or histories has survived, little is known about the Etruscan military.
-A group of approximately 125 bronze helmets of Negau type were buried in a votive deposit outside of the city wall of Vetulonia in the fifth c.
-B.C.
+A group of approximately 125 bronze helmets of Negau type were buried in a votive deposit outside of the city wall of Vetulonia in the fifth century B.C.
 This unique deposit makes it possible to learn about dedicatory practices, the expectation for the soldiers purchasing arms, and even what do with one’s armor in the off-season.

 We will start by considering the implications of dedicating helmets to the gods.
 The Etruscans gave gifts to the gods but how often was this a practice with their armor?
 Further, would an Etruscan soldier be more likely to dedicate his armor to the gods or take it with him to his tomb?
 Many of the helmets from Vetulonia have inscriptions, which will be examined for what they can tell us about both Etruscan society and the Etruscan army.